 - Kindred Kooks, who won a Gold Medal at the Salon for Best Caramels or Truffles.

 - Live A Lot chocolate bars, who won a Bronze Medal at the Salon for Best Chocolate Bar.

 Luckily, there’s the International Chocolate Salon coming March 11, 2o18.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 24, 2018.
-This entry was posted in East Bay chocolate, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged bean to bar, Chocolate Salon, CocoTutti, Coracao Confections, Cowboy Toffee Company, Dandelion Chocolate, Endorfin Foods, flying noir, Michael Dunn, Michael's Chocolates, Rachel Dunn Chocolates, Rainy Day Chocolate, Raphio Chocolate, Socola Chocolatier, TasteTV, Tombo Toffee, Valdivian Chocolate, Z. Cioccilato.
+This entry was posted in East Bay chocolate, Events, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate and tagged bean to bar, Chocolate Salon, CocoTutti, Coracao Confections, Cowboy Toffee Company, Dandelion Chocolate, Endorfin Foods, flying noir, Michael Dunn, Michael's Chocolates, Rachel Dunn Chocolates, Rainy Day Chocolate, Raphio Chocolate, Socola Chocolatier, TasteTV, Tombo Toffee, Valdivian Chocolate, Z. Cioccilato.
 Bookmark the permalink.